Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Vinther took point.
 It was the work of seconds to move the drapes aside, pull himself through, and wave Walsh in after him.

-Their radio clicked. *"BARKEEP, HANGOVER.” he was whispering, sub-vocalising into his mic.
-"Shit’s moving down here, they got two hostages, so we better pick it up - Oh Jesus fucking Christ….”*
+Their radio clicked. *"BARKEEP, HANGOVER." he was whispering, sub-vocalising into his mic.
+"Shit’s moving down here, they got two hostages, so we better pick it up - Oh Jesus fucking Christ…."*

 Vinther and Walsh exchanged a frown.
 HANGOVER was a professional.
 Hearing him so upset was jarring.
 "Sitrep"

 *"They took her brain out, what the fuck?
 What the… fuck.
-Oh* ***God”***
+Oh* ***God"***

 "They *what?"*